-When viral videos of conflicts between blacks and law enforcement officers, blacks being harassed by white women comedically known as “Karens”, or blacks being criminally profiled by over-zealous white males are released, I make it a point to say as little as possible– especially on social media.
+When videos of clashes between blacks and law enforcement officers are released, or when blacks are harassed by white women comically known as “Karens” are shown on social media, or as over-zealous white males criminally profile blacks, I say as little as possible until all the facts are presented.

-Generally, it’s very difficult to know what ensued and render judgment on what happened– and what should happen to achieve “justice” with minimal information provided in a 15, 20 or 25-second video clip.
 The Rodney King debacle should’ve taught us as much (but didn’t).
-Additional evidence is needed to help contextualize the incident for a better understanding of what exactly occurred and then, what should or shouldn’t happen to the relevant actors going forward.
-Ideally, prudence would dictate patience until supplementary evidence is made available before people dispense their verdicts and punishments.
+Generally, it’s tough to know what ensued and render judgment on what happened– and what should happen to achieve “justice” with minimal information in a 15, 20, or 25-second video clip.
+Additional evidence is needed to help contextualize the incident to understand better what occurred and what should or shouldn’t happen to the relevant actors.
+Ideally, prudence would dictate patience until additional evidence is available before people dispense their verdicts and punishments.

 That brings me to the recent case of Ahmaud Arbery.

-For a number of reasons, the reactions to this case have been noticeably different than previous cases of what’s too easily pigeonholed as racially abusive interactions between blacks and whites.
+For several reasons, the reactions to this case have been noticeably different than previous cases of what’s categorized as racially abusive interactions between blacks and whites.
 Predictably, the episode has divided conservatives and progressives.
-But this case has also divided black conservatives and white conservative; white conservatives and white conservatives (seen on social media), and black conservatives from other black conservatives.
-The same can’t be said about internal divisions between progressives because they uniformly believe that systemic racism is the omnipotent, omnipresent force that thwarts, hunts, and kills American blacks out of obligation to maintain white supremacy.
+But this case has also divided black conservatives and white conservatives; white conservatives and white conservatives (seen on social media), and black conservatives from other black conservatives.
+The same can’t be said about internal divisions between progressives because they uniformly believe that systemic racism is the all-powerful, omnipresent force that frustrates, pursues, and destroys American blacks out of an obligation to maintain white supremacy.

-What’s behind this diversification of internal reactions among conservatives won’t be investigated here.
+What’s behind this diversification of internal reactions among conservatives will not be investigated here.
 Instead, I want to address David French’s recent opinion about what he claims is responsible for the killing of black men.

-In Time Magazine, French argues that “unreasonable fear” is why black men are being killed in America.
-Unlike an earlier piece in the Dispatch where French detailed a very well-reasoned case against Travis and Gregory McMichaels and their justification for following, confronting and killing Arbery, here he claims that racially unjustified shootings of black men, mostly by cops, reflects America’s guilt for reinforcing the association of fear with black men.
+French argues, in Time Magazine, that an “unreasonable fear” is why black men are killed in America.
+Unlike an earlier piece in the Dispatch where French detailed a very well-reasoned case against Travis and Gregory McMichaels– and their justification for following, confronting, and killing Arbery, in Time, he claims that racially unjustified shootings of black men, primarily by cops, reflect America’s guilt for reinforcing the association of fear with black men.

-After a brief list of examples of police-involved shootings– including the Trayvon Martin case (in which George Zimmerman was not a cop but an over-zealous leader of his neighborhood watch program), French claims a sizable portion of the country– like the cops in the examples he cites, shares the view that black men unjustifiably represent, “outsize perceptions of threat and danger.”
+French provides examples of police-involved shootings.
+He includes Trayvon Martin and shows that George Zimmerman was not a cop but an over-zealous leader of his neighborhood watch program.
+After these examples, he suggests that a sizable portion of the country– like the cops in the examples he cites, shares the view that black men unjustifiably represent and “outsize perceptions of threat and danger.”